Ericsson/codechecker/docs/web/server_config.md

 The `failure_zip_size` section of the `limit` controls the maximum size of uploadable failure zips in *bytes*.

-*Default value*: 52428800 bytes = 50 MB
+*Default value*: 52 428 800 bytes (50 MiB).

 #### Size of the compilation database
 The `compilation_database_size` section of the `limit` controls the maximum size of uploadable compilation database file in *bytes*.

-*Default value*: 104857600 bytes = 100 MB
+*Default value*: 104 857 600 bytes (100 MiB).

 ### Keepalive
-Linux has built-in support for keepalive.
-When using a CodeChecker server with `Docker Swarm` it is recommended to use the following settings:
+Linux has built-in support for keep-alive of the network sockets.
+When using a CodeChecker server with _Docker Swarm_ it is recommended to use the following settings:

 ```json
 {
   "keepalive": {